victor-pena/victor/_posts/2026-01-21-peru-spinoza.md

 ## Synthesis

-> In Spinozian terms, Peru is a living body that increases its power to act through conflict and recomposition, while more stable polities preserve themselves by narrowing action — and in a volatile world, life beats order.
+> In Spinozian terms, Peru is a living body that increases its power to act through conflict and recomposition, while more stable polities preserve themselves by narrowing action and, in a volatile world, life beats order.

 Peru is not elegant.
 It is not peaceful.